| Title: | Likelihood-Free Parameter Estimation using Neural Networks |

 additional keyword arguments passed to the Julia version of |

-matrix of posterior samples, where d is the dimension of the parameter vector.
-If Z
+d × N matrix of posterior samples, where d is the dimension of the parameter vector.
+If Z contains multiple independent data sets, a list of matrices will be returned

-for making inference with neural Bayes estimators
+estimate() for making inference with neural Bayes estimators

 save the state of a neural estimator

-savestate(estimator, filename)
+savestate(estimator, filename)savestate(estimator, filename)

 estimator |